Ira Gitler: Jazz

 Gitler was born at Brooklyn, New York into a Jewish family and grew up listening to swing bands in the late 1930s and 1940s, before discovering the new music of Charlie Parker and Dizzy Gillespie.
 In the early 1950s, he worked as a producer of recording sessions for the Prestige label.
 He is credited with coining the term "sheets of sound" in the late 1950s, to describe the playing of John Coltrane.
+In a review of Abbey Lincoln's album Straight Ahead published in the November 1961 issue of Down Beat magazine, Gitler controversially dismissed the record's engagement with Black politics, expressing regret that Lincoln had become a "professional Negro" who was "leaning too much on her Negritude" to "exploit a career."

 Gitler was the New York editor of Down Beat magazine during the 1960s and wrote for Metronome Magazine, JazzTimes, Jazz Improv, Modern Drummer, The New York Times, the San Francisco Chronicle, the Village Voice, Vibe, Playboy, World Monitor, and New York magazine.
 Internationally, he contributed to Swing Journal (Japan), Musica Jazz (Italy) and Jazz Magazine (France).
 He was awarded a Guggenheim Fellowship in 1974.

 Gitler was given Lifetime Achievement Awards by the New Jersey Jazz Society (in 2001) and by the Jazz Journalists Association (in 2002).

 In 2017, Gitler was awarded an NEA Jazz Masters Fellowship.